 The dial is protected by a solid, brushed stainless-steel case and surrounded by an immovable but attractively designed bezel.

-The M6301’s gray leather strap with its stainless-steel buckle match the timepiece quite nicely.
+The M6301’s gray leather strap with its stainless-steel buckle matches the timepiece quite nicely.

 A solid stainless-steel case houses the movement and is capped by a crystal composed of hardened mineral glass.

 This watch is equipped with a decent quality leather strap.

 Most of the timepieces I review are rated 3 ATM.
 The Morphic M6301, with its 5 ATM rating, can be worn while swimming.

 This offering from Morphic looks great on my wrist, and I wear it quite often.
 However, although the Hattori PC32A works reasonably well, a timepiece in the two-hundred-dollar range should be fitted with a higher-grade movement.

 Water resistance is an important selling point for some brands of watches.
 The following poll is meant to determine how significant this quality is to the average consumer.

 When you purchase a watch, how much importance do you place on water resistance?